 Firstbase Review 2026: Pricing, Fees, and Who It Is Actually For

-Firstbase is a legitimate US company formation service, not a scam: the $399 Start package covers your Delaware or Wyoming formation, state filing fees, an expedited EIN, and core legal documents, with guidance to a US bank account.
-The real criticism is cost creep after checkout: the registered agent is a separate $299 per year product, and bundles like Firstbase One run $199 per month.
-If you decline the add-ons you do not need and calendar your renewal date, it is a solid, banking-ready way to form, especially for non-residents.
+Firstbase is a solid, banking-ready way to form a US company, and it is a legitimate, well-established service that has incorporated tens of thousands of startups.
+The $399 Start package covers your Delaware or Wyoming formation, state filing fees, an expedited EIN, and core legal documents, with guidance to a US bank account, and non-residents can do it all with no SSN.
+The one thing to manage is add-ons: the registered agent renews separately at $299 per year, and the optional Firstbase One bundle runs $199 per month.
+Decline what you do not need and note your renewal date, and it is one of the smoothest ways to get formed and banking-ready.

 Our verdict